Members area

 Ella (15)

 Having friends we can relate to is an important part of growing up.
 Although many deaf young people thrive in mainstream education, it can be helpful for them to get to know deaf people their own age outside of school.
-There are lots of ways for deaf young people to meet one another, for example through deaf sports, local groups, or through a National Deaf Children's Society residential weekend
+There are lots of ways for deaf young people to meet one another, for example through deaf sports or local groups.

 “I’d seen sign language on CBeebies but I didn’t know it was for deaf people!
 I didn’t know anything about the Deaf community or deaf communication.
 I was very lonely as a kid; I thought being deaf was something wrong.”